Is it possible to get legally married in France as a foreigner?

 Translation requirements for foreign marriage documents in France

-If you are from a foreign country that does not speak French, this means you will require certified translations for any documents submitted in the marriage process..
 French law mandates that all official documents presented for legal procedures, such as marriage, must be in French or accompanied by a translation that guarantees accuracy and legal validity.
 You must use translation done by a sworn translator, also known as a "traducteur assermenté" or "traducteur agréé" in France.
 This is the only officially recognised type of translation by the French courts and other authorities.
-A sworn translation in France is accompanied by a certificate of translation accuracy, the translator's or translation company's details, and a stamp.
-Without this information, your translation will be invalid and rejected by French authorities.

-Request a quote to get accurate translation for the civil wedding process in France at competitive rates.
+Request a quote to get an accurate translation for the civil wedding process in France at competitive rates.

 Can you get married in France without being a resident?